LGBTQ Center Student Ambassadors

 If so, you might be a great fit for the LGBTQ Center Ambassadors program.
 As an ambassador, you will brainstorm with Center staff to come up with awareness strategies and social events around visibility days.
 You’ll also be tasked with helping to design promotional and educational material.
 You may also serve as one of the faces of the LGBTQ Center: doing things like greeting people at the Center After Dark, talking to students in the Pit on bi/ace/intersex/etc visibility days, speaking on a panel, and/or helping out at Center events.

-Ambassadors meet on second and fourth Wednesdays from 5:30pm-6:30pm.
+Ambassadors meet on second and fourth Wednesdays from 5:30pm-6:30pm during Fall and Spring semesters.
+Contact our Assistant Director for details.

 Safe Zone Facilitation

 Interested in learning to facilitate Safe Zone Trainings?
 Our Safe Zone program would not be possible without volunteers.
 The demand for Safe Zone keeps increasing and we need more facilitators to keep the program growing.
-If you have already been Safe Zone and Safe Zone GI/GE trained, and you would like to be part of creating a more welcoming, inclusive campus climate, becoming a Safe Zone Facilitator is the next step!
+If you have completed a foundational training (Safe Zone: Standard or Safe Zone: Health Care), completed at least one Continuing Education training, and demonstrated commitment to continuing your own allyship education through other means, becoming a Safe Zone Facilitator is a great way to contribute to helping create a more welcoming, inclusive campus climate.

-Contact our Assistant Director for details, after you have completed both trainings.
+Contact our Assistant Director for details, after you have completed all available foundational and continuing education trainings.

 LGBTIQA+ Speaker Series